Not All Skin Care Products are Created Equal

 By Mariesette Zeyl, ND

 Did you know that we absorb up to 60 percent of what we apply on our skin?
 Yes, it is true!
 Anything you are putting on your skin is being absorbed into your body and into your bloodstream.
 Our skin is the largest organ in our body and it is permeable, meaning it allows liquids or gases to pass through it.
-It is likely that your daily go-to skin care products are loaded with harmful toxins and chemicals that could be affecting your health negatively.
-We may not notice immediate reactions to these products, but overtime the toxic burden can slowly build up in our bodies.
-Here are the ingredients commonly found in generic skin care products that actually damage your skin over time.
+It is likely that your daily go-to skincare products are loaded with harmful toxins and chemicals that could be affecting your health negatively.
+Of course, not all products someone may use can be harmful, there are some skin-care ranges that contain only natural ingredients and additives, and these products also happen to be on the rise as we become more conscious of our bodies and health.
+However, it’s sad to say there are still many other product ranges that could contain harmful toxins and chemicals alongside.
+We may not notice immediate reactions to these products, but over time the toxic burden can slowly build up in our bodies.
+Here are the ingredients commonly found in generic skincare products that actually damage your skin over time.
 Below you will also find superior ingredients that offer health benefits that go below and beyond your skin.

 BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene) are synthetic antioxidants that are commonly used as preservatives in lipstick and moisturizers, among other cosmetics.
 BHA and BHT have been known to cause allergic reactions in the skin.
 The International Agency for Research on Cancer classifies BHA as a possible human carcinogen (cancer-causing).
 According to the European Commission on Endocrine Disruption, BHA can interfere with hormone function, which may ultimately affect our growth, development, metabolism, and reproductive function.